mkmaliszewski/simple-crud/README.md

 # simple-crud

-simple-crud is a java web application that connects to a postgres database, reads data and display it on a website.
+simple-crud is a java web application that connects to a postgres database, reads data and displays it on a website.
 There is also an option to add new records, edit them and delete existing ones.
 The project was deployed on a apache tomcat server.
-The sql needed to create a table is presented below:
+The sql code needed to create a table used by the project is presented below:

 CREATE TABLE contacts (
 id SERIAL PRIMARY KEY,